openSUSE/news-o-o/_posts/2013-02-07-heat-up-our-servers-12-3-rc1-is-ready-to-download.markdown

 ## What's in there?

-This preview includes the large number of fixes made to Factory since the beta, as well as the last major set of version updates.Â  RC1 needs a real workout to ensure we fix any remaining issues in time, so don't wait for RC2, put it on your spare disk and give it a try now.
+This preview includes the large number of fixes made to Factory since the beta, as well as the last major set of version updates.
+RC1 needs a real workout to ensure we fix any remaining issues in time, so don't wait for RC2, put it on your spare disk and give it a try now.
 Major changes include: